-Part I of Circular DEQ-15 provides translations of the narrative nutrient standards, descriptions of causal and response variables and associated ranges and thresholds, and tables to interpret the various combinations of causal and response results.
+Part I of Circular DEQ-15 provides translations of the narrative nutrient standards, descriptions of causal and response variables and associated thresholds, and tables to interpret the various combinations of causal and response results.
 Collectively, this is a weight-of-evidence framework in which each data type (total nitrogen/total phosphorus, and response variables) provides key information; however, it is the response variables-which are direct measures of the biological community or its effects-which have the greatest weight.
+Achievement (or non-achievement) of the narrative nutrient standards requires that all the specified causal and response variables associated with a beneficial use have been collected and are available for evaluation.
+If they are not all available, the department will provide a reasonable amount of time for their collection prior to making a decision regarding achievement of the narrative nutrient standards.

 The daily curve of dissolved oxygen (DO) change in flowing waters is the response variable with the widest geographic application in this process.
-Daily DO change, referred to as DO delta (Δ), is the daily maximum DO concentration minus the daily DO minimum concentration, expressed in mg DO/L.
+Daily DO change, referred to as DO delta, is the daily maximum DO concentration minus the daily DO minimum concentration, expressed in mg DO/L.

 Biological assemblages (floral and faunal) and DO patterns are affected by environmental factors besides total nitrogen and total phosphorus concentrations and Part I includes options-based on demonstrated effects and within reasonable limits-for addressing such circumstances.
-These options may result in modified thresholds being applied to specific waterbodies.
-Site specific modifications must be approved by the department, documented by the department's Water Quality Standards & Modeling Section, and be easily accessible to the public via the department's website.
+These options may result in modified thresholds and site-specific criteria being applied to specific waterbodies or waterbody segments.
+Site specific modifications must be approved by the department, reviewed and approved by the U.S. Environmental Protection Agency (EPA), and then be made easily accessible to the public via the department's website.